-The Corporation's demand for USD has traditionally outpaced its supply, due to USD sourcing of production inputs exceeding that of the Corporation's USD sales.
-Therefore, decreases in the value of the

-Canadian dollar ("CAD") relative to the USD will have an unfavourable impact on the Corporation's earnings.
+The Corporation's demand for USD has traditionally outpaced its supply, due to USD sourcing of production inputs and advertising and promotion expenses exceeding that of the Corporation's USD sales.
+Therefore, decreases in the value of the Canadian dollar ("CAD") relative to the USD will have an unfavourable impact on the Corporation's earnings.